 Our cash and cash equivalents consist of cash in readily available checking accounts and money market funds.
 As a result, the fair value of our portfolio is relatively insensitive to interest rate changes.
-Our outstanding convertible promissory notes bear interest at a fixed rate.
 Our long-term debt bears interest at a variable rate.
 A 10% increase or decrease in the interest rate on our long-term debt would not have a material effect on our financial position, results of operations or cash flows.